takugian/quick-tutorials-with-aws/loadbalancer/loadbalancerlistenerrules/README.md

 # loadbalancerlistenerrules

-This project creates:
-- An Application Load Balancer in front of a Lambda function with listener rules configured;
+This project creates an Application Load Balancer with listener rules configured.
-- A Lambda function;

 ## How to test